GayatriKrishna0712/Pan-Card-Detector/README.md

 # What is meant by Structural Similarity Index?

 Structural Similarities means structure of image is compared to that image and the difference between the images in noted as a similarity index score.
+The Structural Similarity score I got is 0.31451839 (ie) 31%, which is pretty low.So we say that the images are not much similar to each other..
+Thus, structural similarity index helps us to determine exactly where in terms of X Y coordinates the location, the image differences are.